How Long Can You Go With Bone-on-Bone Knee Pain?

 Symptoms of bone-on-bone knee pain include dull, aching discomfort that worsens with activity, stiffness after rest periods, swelling, and a grating or popping sensation when moving the knee.

 Bone-on-bone knee pain can significantly impact an individual’s quality of life.
-Constant discomfort and limited range of motion can lead to decreased physical activity, weight gain, and even depression in some cases.
-Simple tasks like walking up stairs or getting out of a chair can become challenging and painful for those suffering from this condition.
+Constant discomfort and limited motion can reduce physical activity, causing weight gain and potentially contributing to depression in some cases.
+Simple tasks like walking upstairs or standing up can become painful and difficult for those suffering from this condition.

 The progression of bone-on-bone knee pain can eventually result in bone spurs, cysts, and deformities in the knee joint.
 These structural changes can further exacerbate the pain and immobility experienced by individuals, making it crucial to seek timely medical intervention and appropriate treatment options.